 Common symptoms include a fever, cough and shortness of breath.
 It is clear that the virus spreads person-to-person.
 The CDC claims that people suffering from respiratory illnesses are thought to be the most contagious when they are the most symptomatic.

 Older adults and people of any age with underlying health conditions are at higher risk for more serious complications.

 The first plan of action is to break the chain of infection, but where do you start when a new virus is the source of a major outbreak?

-However, disinfecting solutions that contain these ingredients are only effective when instructions for use are followed consistently.
+Disinfectants are only effective when instructions for use are followed consistently.
 This is true when combatting any infectious outbreak.
 Having a program in place that includes touch point disinfection and electrostatic disinfection, led by certified professionals can help to ensure industry standards are upheld.

 While there is no vaccine for COVID-19, there are a few everyday preventive actions you can take to protect yourself:

 - Wash your hands frequently with warm water and soap for at least 20 seconds.

 - If soap isn’t available, use an alcohol based hand sanitizer.